stormkit-io/headless-cms/README.md

 $ pnpm run test --watch
 ```

+## Setting Up Login Credentials

+To use the login functionality, you need to set up the username and password which the system will use to authenticate users.
+Follow the steps below:

+1. **Environment Variables**: For security purposes, it's recommended to store sensitive data such as usernames and passwords in environment variables.

+   - Create a `.env` file in the root of your project (if it doesn't already exist).
+   - Add the username and password in the `.env` file as shown below:
+     ```
+     REACT_APP_ADMIN_USERNAME=<your_username>
+     REACT_APP_ADMIN_PASSWORD=<your_password>
+     ```

+2. **Updating the Login Code**: In your `login.tsx` file, which contains the `LoginForm` component, the `handleSubmit` function will handle the authentication.
+Make sure to compare the entered credentials with the ones from the environment variables to authenticate users.
+Modify the `handleSubmit` function accordingly.

+3. **Protecting Sensitive Data**: Ensure your `.env` file is listed in your `.gitignore` so that it's not committed to your version control.
+This protects your sensitive data.

+4. **Accessing the Login Route**: Navigate to the route that renders the `LoginForm` component in your browser.
+Here, you can input the credentials set in the `.env` file to test the login functionality.

 ## Community

 Here's a curated list of websites using this framework.
 Please feel free to add your own: